-The provision of first aid at Appleford School is delegated by the Director to the Headmaster, who in turn delegates responsibility to The Head of Medical / Pastoral.
+The provision of first aid at Appleford School is delegated by the Director to the Headmistress, who in turn delegates responsibility to The Head of Medical / Pastoral.
 The Head of Medical / Pastoral in consultation with the Senior Leadership Team determines the number of first aiders and the level of training they should receive.

-An appointed person within the boarding house staff is responsible for looking after and restocking all the first aid boxes throughout the school.
+An appointed person within the medical team is responsible for looking after and restocking all the first aid boxes throughout the school.